Lesson 5: Christmas

 - Little House in the Big Woods by Laura Ingalls Wilder

-- ingredients for your child's favorite Christmas dish
+- ingredients for your child's favorite Christmas or holiday dish

 Tell your child that today's chapter is called "Christmas."
 Ask your child to predict what might happen in this chapter based on its title.

-- What did Pa make Ma for Christmas?A wooden shelf.
+- What did Pa make Ma for Christmas?A beautiful wooden shelf.

 - Have you ever gotten a gift that someone made for you?
 If so, why was it a special gift?Answers will vary.